akveo/nebular/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Please do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow](stackoverflow) where the questions should be tagged with tag `nebular`.
+You've got much better chances of getting your question answered on [StackOverflow][stackoverflow] where the questions should be tagged with tag `nebular`.

 StackOverflow is a much better place to ask questions since: